pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I'm not sure if it's a hardware or software problem.
 I tried installing various Linux distributions in various ways, but the G3 is so old and PPC so little used that it's hard to find anything.

+It was already dark, but not dinnertime yet.
+I played some more piano and did a moon mission in KSP.
+For dinner we had soup with popcorn.

 ### Future